pudly/schmopera-hugo/content/articles/the-ago-now-with-more-music.md

 date = "2015-11-01T11:16:00-05:00"
 lastmod = "2015-11-02T16:29:00-05:00"
 publishDate = "2015-11-02T13:07:00-05:00"
-short_description = "The AGO has partnered with Tapestry Opera to launch a new concert series on Friday evenings, each featuring music go to hand-in-hand with what's on at the Gallery.
+short_description = "The AGO has partnered with Tapestry Opera to launch a new concert series on Friday evenings, each featuring music go to hand-in-hand with what&#039;s on at the Gallery.
 Yesterday the AGO launched J.M.W.
 Turner: Painting Set Free, an exhibition of over 50 large-scale paintings and watercolours by British artist Joseph Mallord William Turner (1775–1851)." slug = "the-ago-now-with-more-music" title = "The AGO, now with more music!"
 +++